shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/advanced_config.md

 # Getting started with configurations

-After completing this guide, you will have the knowledge fundamental to adding your project information to a Default Configuration, associating that configruation with your project, and setting you up to customize your pipeline configuration.
+After completing this guide, you will have the knowledge fundamental to adding your project information to a Default Configuration, associating that configuration with your project, and setting you up to customize your pipeline configuration.

 ## About the guide